Dhruv-194/HacktheConsole/README.md

 - Cpp to create the *"**run.cpp** launcher file"* : which when compiled and executed will run the exe files of the two games.
 - CSharp to create the console/terminal based games : **2048 and minesweeper**

+---

+## How to run the project :

+> - Fork and Clone this repository or Download it via zip
+> - Open the [run.cpp file](https://github.com/Dhruv-194/HacktheConsole/blob/master/Source/run.cpp) in any of your code editor.
+> - Then compile and execute the file. ( In most cases the project should run and you should be able to play the game )

+### If any problem occurs :

+> If the project shows error that must have been because of the wrong location of the downloaded exe files.
+>  - Go to [line 27](https://github.com/Dhruv-194/HacktheConsole/blob/5ce54cab3c1dffb4532ffd73e6cd33d1834343d3/Source/run.cpp#L27) of the run.cpp file and put the exact local file location of [Console2048.exe](https://github.com/Dhruv-194/HacktheConsole/blob/master/Game/2048/Console2048.exe)
+>  - Similarily go to [line 32](https://github.com/Dhruv-194/HacktheConsole/blob/5ce54cab3c1dffb4532ffd73e6cd33d1834343d3/Source/run.cpp#L32) of the run.cpp file and put the exact local file location of [Minesweeper.exe](https://github.com/Dhruv-194/HacktheConsole/blob/master/Game/Minesweeper/ConsoleMinesweep.exe)

+---